XvKuoMing/handytable/README.md

 <br />
 For now I recommend to use handytable in google.colab.
 <br />
-Just use the copy and paste the following code:
+Just paste the following code:
 ```
 %%capture